 You should read the guidance notes on the application form for details about how to apply and how much it will cost.

 Contact the Anniversary Clerk and send the copy of the marriage certificate or the search letter from the GRO to the Anniversary Clerk at the address above.
-On receipt of this verification the Anniversary Clerk will make the application for a congratulatory message for you.
+Once the Anniversary Clerk has received the verification an application for a congratulatory message will be made for you.